Hurricane Recovery News

 Voyager ferry has resumed (limited) services to/from St Barts 6 days per week (no servcies on Thursdays).
 On St Martin, until at least February 2018, all trips depart from/arrive at the Marigot Ferry Terminal.
 Online booking via our website is now available!
 Services from/to Oyster Pond will only resume once the dock has been fully repaired.

 Saba has survived the passing of both hurricanes and all the staff and crew are safe.
 The island clean-up has begun and there is come structural damage scattered throughout the island.
 Mainly a lot of trees and loss of vegetation, but all roads are accessible.
-Unfortunately, the Dawn II has sustained damage and will be hauled out for repairs through 31 Dec 2017.
+Unfortunately, the Dawn II ferry has sustained damage and has been hauled out for repairs through 28 February 2018.
 We suggest you contact The Edge (see above), or WinAir for alternative travel options.

 - All pre-paid travel during this time can be used for future travel or you can make a request for a full refund, without penalties

-They are now running 3 trips in both directions, Monday-Sunday.
+They are now running up to 7 trips in both directions, Monday-Sunday.
 This is the schedule they are currently authorized to operate:

 Funtime Charters (St Maarten - Anguilla) - ONLINE BOOKING IS NOW AVAILABLE

-As per 2 Dec 2017, daily fast boat shuttle servcies resume between St Maarten and Anguilla:
+Daily fast boat shuttle services have resume between St Maarten and Anguilla:

 To Anguilla: 9:00 AM, 12:30 AM, 4:00 PM & 5:00 PM